 She baked them up, and she really wanted to like them.
 We all did.
 But no. NO. I know that this may bring the wrath of the Vegan/Paleo/>insert personal eating style here< community, but I just cannot endorse kale as a Chip.
-Not today, not ever.
+Not then, not today, not ever.
 It’s a personal choice, I know, and my personal choice is – No.